LionWeb-io/lionweb-server-admin-ui/README.md

 # LionWeb Repository Admin UI

-A modern web interface for managing LionWeb Repositories, built with SvelteKit and TypeScript.
+A simple web interface for managing an instance of the [LionWeb Repository](https://github.com/LionWeb-io/lionweb-repository), built with SvelteKit and TypeScript.

 ## Features

-- Browse and manage LionWeb repositories
+- Browse LionWeb repositories
 - View and edit repository contents
-- Manage repository users and permissions
-- Modern, responsive UI with TailwindCSS
+- Visualize the content of LionWeb files

 ## Development